5 Email Marketing Best Practices That Actually Drive Results

 The first impression is the last impression - and this is so very true for email marketers.
 The first contact that you make with your audience determines whether they will ever open your email again.

 First of all, you need an amazing subject line to encourage them to open the email.
-You can find a few tips to write compelling subject lines here.
+You can find a few tips to write compelling subject lines on the article: Ready to Find Your Marketing Zen with Email Subject Lines?

 Then, once they read your first email, what they do determines the rest of the buyer journey.